Ituri Province

-Ituri Province (Province de l'Ituri; Jimbo la Ituri) is one of the 26 provinces of the Democratic Republic of the Congo created in the 2015 repartitioning.
+Ituri Province (Province de l'Ituri; Mkoa wa Ituri) is one of the 26 provinces of the Democratic Republic of the Congo created in the 2015 repartitioning.
 Ituri, Bas-Uele, Haut-Uele, and Tshopo provinces are the result of the subdividing of the former Orientale province.
-Ituri was formed from the Ituri district whose town of Bunia was elevated to capital city of the new province.
+Ituri was formed from the Ituri district, whose town of Bunia was elevated to capital city of the new province.